chuanwang66/silly_player/README.md

 a naive video player by Sam
-1. support mp4 format
-2. build & run in codeblocks
+(mp4 supported, tested on Win7 32bit, built & run in codeblocks)
-3. tested platform: Windows 7 32bit